-For Associations, Clubs and Team, the respective Treasurer will report to the Association or Club Committee indicating in general terms the financial position of any such programme accompanied by brief comments about issues current and relevant to all such programmes.
+For Associations and Teams, the respective Treasurer will report to the Association Committee indicating in general terms the financial position of any such programme accompanied by brief comments about issues current and relevant to all such programmes.

 Marching New Zealand (Incorporated) will refer to its Constitution as providing the powers to discipline members for committing a contravention of this Policy.